Ophiocomina nigra: Distribution and habitat

-O. nigra occurs in the eastern Atlantic Ocean from Norway south to the Azores, and also the North Sea and the Mediterranean Sea.
+O. nigra occurs in the eastern Atlantic Ocean from Norway south to the Azores, the North Sea and the Mediterranean Sea and in the Indian Ocean.
 It is found on rocks, boulders and gravel in the neritic zone down to about one hundred metres but is occasionally found at greater depths.
 It is tolerant of low salinity levels.

 Biology

 O. nigra is a predator, scavenger and filter feeder.
 It catches pieces of organic detritus and small invertebrate prey with its arms and thrusts them into its mouth.
 It can scavenge from carcases or graze on algal films.
 As a suspension feeder, it raises one or more arms into the current of water flowing past.
 There is a net of mucous threads among the spines on the arms which trap plankton and other organic floating matter.
 These are then rolled into boluses and transported to the mouth by ciliary currents and the tube feet.

 Breeding of O. nigra takes place in June in the Firth of Clyde, Scotland.
 A large female is often found in association with a smaller male, which clings above or below her.
 Fertilisation however takes place in the water column and is a chance meeting of two gametes.
 The larvae are planktonic and settle out after several months.
 The species seems to be slow-growing and long-lived, not becoming mature before the age of three or four years.